getmoredigital/ts_searchable_array/README.md

-# ts_searchable_array
+# Searchable Array (Typescript)
-An extenable function to filter/search arrays with complex items in typescript/javascript
+An extendable function to filter/search arrays with complex items in typescript/javascript

-A learning project for somthing simple I can use and extend in my other projects.
+A learning project for something simple I can use and extend in my other projects.

 # Basic Usage